embedthis/ejscript/src/samples/c/nclass/README.md

     ejs main.es

-## Requirements:

-    This samples requires that Ejscript be configured and built with configure --shared.
-    However, the sample could be adapted for use in static programs if you manually invoke the ejsControlModuleInit() function from your main program.
-See the embed sample for how to embed Ejscript in an application.

 ## See Also:

     The composite sample for how to create a composite native class in which the class is